margheRita.Rmd

 ranked_vector <- sort(-log10(ranked_vector), decreasing = T)

-msea_res <- pathway_analysis(in_list = ranked_vector, type = "msea")The result is a list that contains:
+msea_res <- pathway_analysis(in_list = ranked_vector, type = "msea")In both cases (ORA and MSEA), the result is a list that contains:

 Here’s an example of resulting tables for ORA: